ErpNetDocs/tech/modules/system/security/groups/power-users.md

 - **Model Value:** 4

 > [!NOTE]
-> Together with the Administrators group, the Power Users group is assigned the **[Manage Access Permissions key](../system-permissions/manage-access-permissions.md)**, which enables it to view and interact with the Security/Access permissions panel.
+> The Power Users group is assigned the **[Manage Access Permissions key](../system-permissions/manage-access-permissions.md)** which enables it to view and interact with the Security/Access permissions panel.

 ## Key features